TOUR DESCRIPTIONS:

 Temple Israel, 1905 in Harlem, NY.

-Harlem was once the third largest Jewish settlement in the world, after Warsaw and the Lower East Side.
-In the neighborhood more than 150,000 Jews listened to the great Yossele Rosenblatt chant Sabbath services and were terrified when gangsters like Lefty Louie Horowitz and Whitey Lewis fought gun battles on 125th St. They bought at Blumstein’s Department Store and saw teen-age singers Walter Winchell and George Jessel begin their careers.
+In 1910, only Warsaw and the Lower East Side were home to larger numbers of Jews than New York City’s Harlem.
+More than 150,000 Jews listened to the great Yossele Rosenblatt chant Sabbath services and were terrified when gangsters like Lefty Louie Horowitz and Whitey Lewis fought gun battles on 125th St. They bought at Blumstein’s Department Store and saw teen-age singers Walter Winchell and George Jessel begin their careers.

 The tour considers the following questions —